grantjoy/code-challenges/message_mangler/README.md

     - alternate capitalization of every other letter: first letter is
     - words are space separated and may include punctuation
     - a message of `This is an e-mail!` becomes `This Si an !lIaM-E`
-  - `bob is a racecar driver` becomes `PALINDROME Si a PALINDROME driver`
+  - `Bob is a racecar driver!` becomes `PALINDROME Si a PALINDROME driver!`

 ## Example